downtownallday/cloudinabox/setup/mods.available/README.md

 This directory contains optional scripts that are run as part of setup (as the last step).
 They are disabled by default.
 To use them, create a `local` directory containing symbolic links to the mods you care to enable.

-For example, to add coturn support for Nextcloud Talk do the following from the root directory of your installation directory:
+For example, to add coturn support for Nextcloud Talk do the following from the root directory of your installation:

 ```
 mkdir -p local